If you are new to the baby-gating world, it might seem a little overwhelming.

 So, taking these factors into consideration, if you have only the budget for one gate (whether small or large) the idea is to contain your baby in one area...effectively blocking your child from having access to multiple areas with the use of one gate.
 However, if you can buy several, you can simply block off the dangerous areas or objects, instead of your child.

 So, for a small home, one gate may be adequate, but for a medium-size home, two or three gates are more reasonable.

 If you have a large home, plan to buy between 4-6 gates, depending on the layout of your space.
 Also, if you have a porch or deck, you will likely need at least one gate, if not more, for making that area safe as well.

 One of the main factors that will ultimately determine which gates will work for you is the size of the opening that you are wanting to block off.

-Check carefully what the minimum and maximum size the gates come in, taking into account their ability to adjust.
+Check carefully to find out both the minimum and maximum sizes that the gates come in, taking into account their ability to adjust.

-Some gates come with extension pieces and other gates have an option of extensions, but they have to be purchased separately.
+Some gates come with extension pieces and other gates have an option of extensions, but will have to be purchased separately.

 No matter how great a gate is, if it is too big or too small for your needs, then you will need to keep searching!